Dr Naomi Spokes

 Services offered

-I offer short-term time limited work, as well as long-term psychotherapy, to adult clients in a safe, non-judgmental, and confidential environment.
+I offer short-term time limited work, as well as long-term therapy, to adult clients in a safe, non-judgmental, and confidential environment.
 This includes support for difficulties associated with but not limited to anxiety, depression, eating problems, interpersonal and relationship difficulties, medically unexplained symptoms, grief and bereavement, abuse, LGBTQ+ related concerns, work related stress, and unresolved childhood issues.
 I also provide supervision to trainee and qualified psychologists, and consultation to GPs to advise on how best to support their patients’ mental health needs.

 Initial phone contact